http4k/http4k/README.md

     val compositeFilter = CachingFilters.Response.NoCache().then(timingFilter)
     val app: HttpHandler = compositeFilter.then(allRoutes)

-    // 1 LOC to mount an app and start it in a container app.asServer(Jetty(9000)).start()
+    // only 1 LOC to mount an app and start it in a container app.asServer(Jetty(9000)).start()

     // HTTP clients are also HttpHandlers!